Transport in Croatia: Motorways

 Toll is charged on most Croatian motorways, and exceptions are the A11 motorway, Zagreb bypass and Rijeka bypass, as well as sections adjacent to border crossings (except eastbound A3).
-Payment is in kuna, all major credit cards and euros are accepted at all toll gates.
+Payment at toll gates is by all major credit cards or cash, in Euro.
 Most motorways are covered by the closed toll collection system, where a driver receives a ticket at the entrance gates and pays at the exit gates according to the number of sections travelled.
 Open toll collection is used on some bridges and tunnels and short stretches of tolled highway, where drivers immediately pay the toll upon arriving.
 Various forms of prepaid electronic toll collection systems are in place which allow quicker collection of toll, usually at a discounted rate, as well as use of dedicated toll plaza lanes (for ENC system of the electronic toll collection).

-All heavily traveled routes towards Slovenia, Hungary and Serbia are motorway connections, and almost all parts of Croatia are now easy to reach using motorways.

-Numerous service areas and petrol stations had been constructed along all Croatian motorways.
-All Croatian motorways are equipped with enclosed service areas with gas stations and parking.
-Many areas have restaurants and children's playgrounds.

 Expressways

 The term brza cesta or expressway refers to limited-access roads specifically designated as such by legislation and marked with appropriate limited-access road traffic signs.
 The expressways may comprise two or more traffic lanes, while they normally do not have emergency lanes.

 Polu-autocesta or semi-highway refers to a two-lane, undivided road running on one roadway of a motorway while the other is in construction.
 By legal definition, all semi-highways are expressways.

 The expressway routes in Croatia usually correspond to a state road (see below) and are marked a "D" followed by a number.
 The "E" numbers are designations of European routes.